Code-Institute-Submissions/lipstickandcode/README.md

 ## Known Limitations/Issues
 - in Stream 1 we did not learn how to wire a Contact form to a server.
 This means
 - that the 'submit' button on the Contact form won't work.
 That's expected.
-- Using CSS3 animations not displayed on older browsers (although they aren't important to the functionality of the game)